 It forces people to identify priorities, make tradeoffs and finalize a plan.

-It cuts through indecision by showing consensus and highlighting disagreement.
+It cuts through indecision by showing consensus and

 Import Trello lists right into ForceRank